200 South Hamilton Road

 ALICE households, such as powerboats and jewelry.
 In response, ALICE

-child care, food, transportation, healthcare, and technology.
-The ALICE
+care, food, transportation, healthcare, and technology.
+The ALICE index

-index outpaced CPI over the past three years.
-For example, in 2021, the
+outpaced CPI over the past three years.
+For example, in 2021, the median

-$49,000, highlighting the growing gap between income and essential costs.
+highlighting the growing gap between income and essential costs.
+Rindler

-Rindler demonstrated interactive tools on the United for ALICE website,
+demonstrated interactive tools on the United for ALICE website, including

-including maps, a wage tool, and a legislative district tool.
-These resources
+maps, a wage tool, and a legislative district tool.
+These resources allowed

-allowed users to explore the data by household type, geography, and income
+users to explore the data by household type, geography, and income level.

 Director Hill elaborated on how other municipalities used ALICE data.
 She